African Americans in California

-African American Californians or Black Californians are residents of the state of California who are of African ancestry.
-According to 2019 United States Census Bureau estimates, those identified solely as African American or Black constituted 5.8% or 2,282,144 residents in California.
+According to 2019 United States Census Bureau estimates, residents of the state of California identified solely as African American or Black constituted 5.8% or 2,282,144 residents in California.
 Including an additional 1.2% who identified as having partial African ancestry, the figure was 7.0% (2.8 million residents).
 As of 2021, California has the largest multiracial African American population by number in the United States.
 African Americans are the fourth largest ethnic group in California after Hispanics, Whites, and Asians.
 Asians outnumbered African Americans in the 1980s.

 The Black community is prevalent in Alameda, Contra Costa, San Francisco, and Solano Counties in the San Francisco Bay Area, Sacramento County, and San Joaquin County.
 In Southern California, the population is concentrated in Los Angeles, San Bernardino, and San Diego Counties.

 California also has a growing Afro-Caribbean and African immigrant population to the United States.
 Most African immigrants in California come from Nigeria, Ethiopia, and Eritrea.
 Many Ethiopians live in Little Ethiopia in West Los Angeles.
 California has one of the highest concentrations of black Africans in the Western United States.
 41,249 Afro-Asians live in California.
 There is a Blaxican community in California.
 There is also a growing Blaxican population in Los Angeles.
 California claimed 113,255 African-born residents in 2000.
 The majority came from Ethiopia, Nigeria, and South Africa.
 There is also a sizable Jamaican, Haitian, Caribbean, Afro-Latino, and Belizean population in California.
 There is also a small Bahamian, Barbadian, Bermudan, British West Indian, Dutch West Indian, and Trinidadian population in California.
 There is a large Garifuna community in Southern California.

 The earliest black residents were the first pioneers of Alta California and were Afro-Latino slaves (or mulatto) brought by the Spanish.
-African Americans (and Louisiana Creole) migrated from Southern states like Louisiana, Mississippi, Arkansas, Texas, Alabama, Georgia, Oklahoma and South Carolina, to California during the Second Great Migration (1940s–1970s).
+African Americans (and Louisiana Creole) migrated from Southern states like Louisiana, Mississippi, Arkansas, Texas, Alabama, Georgia and Oklahoma, to California during the Second Great Migration (1940s–1970s).